March 12, 2024

 The couple visited the partner hospital in Nyangao, Tanzania, for the second time with Artemed Stiftung in the fall of 2023.
 In this interview, the doctor tells us about his motivation, how he came to Artemed Stiftung and, of course, what he experienced there.

-Artemed Stiftung (AS): Good afternoon, Mr. Bischofberger.
+Artemed Stiftung (AS): A very good Tag Mr. Bischofberger.
 Nice of you to take the time today to tell us a bit about yourself and your time in Nyangao.
 You have already been to Africa many times.
 Can you tell us a little about it?

 Kurt Bischofberger (KB): Yes, with pleasure!
 It's true, I traveled a lot on the continent as a young gynaecologist and learned to love the people and the culture there.
 My first assignment lasted over three years, when I was in South Sudan with my wife and the German Development Service.